mhaji/stack/README.md

 # Stack
-A simple stack written in Go
+A simple implementation of the stack datastructure written in Go.